 Memorial contributions may be made to the Center for Independent Living, 1142 Sanderson Ave., Scranton, 18509; or St. Paul of the Cross Parish, 1217 Prospect Ave., Scranton, 18505.

-To send flowers to Attorney Christopher Philip Arnone's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Attorney Christopher Philip Arnone, please visit our floral store.